 The Dolphin Dreaming is a 2005 Volkswagon Transporter T5 that highlights the 5-door set-up with a free table inside.
 This partly luxe campervan with long wheelbase gives a roomy layout.
 Another significant feature is the tinted windows for a more discreet adventure.

-With a 2005 Mercedes Sprinter as base vehicle, the Gypsy Wanderer exudes a slight hint of elegance and style.
+With a 2005 Mercedes Sprinter as the base vehicle, the Gypsy Wanderer exudes a slight hint of elegance and style.
 Unlike the Dolphin Dreaming, this manual campervan may not be very enticing to those who need privacy while on the road.
 But both 2005 models have the same rates, so it's clearly up to you what to choose between the two.

 Byron Adventure Vans seems to target a very limited market and age bracket.
-The hippie campervans maybe a serious lure to younger travellers, but maybe not for the older ones.
+The hippie campervans may be a serious lure to younger travellers, but maybe not for the older ones.
 Aside from that, it only caters small groups at their one and only depot in Byron Bay.
-Despite of the not-so-good aspects, Byron Adventure Vans is one of the few campervan rentals in Byron Bay with limited yet mostly positive reviews.
+Despite the not-so-good aspects, Byron Adventure Vans is one of the few campervan rentals in Byron Bay with limited yet mostly positive reviews.

 The company is an attraction for some, but not for all.
-If you are hippie at heart without minding a having a shower and toilet and other fancy facilities in the vehicle, then Byron Adventure Vans could be a nice choice.
+If you are a hippie at heart without minding a having a shower and toilet and other fancy facilities in the vehicle, then Byron Adventure Vans could be a nice choice.
 Still, the company is ideal for a simple, coastal road trip.